I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 I like the way Ms. Williams presents the training like having “A Drawer Organizer for Your Brain”.

-Remote viewing is the practice of seeking impressions about a remote or hidden target, sensing it with the mind.
+Remote viewing is the practice of seeking impressions about a remote or hidden target by sensing it with the mind.
 People from all walks of life can learn RV and become remote viewers.

 Remote viewing works best when done as part of a team as the viewer benefit from the assistance of a monitor.